 The water quality objective of the CSO Master Plan is to reduce bacterial loadings to the Red and Assiniboine Rivers by reducing the volume of CSOs discharged.
-The City plans to collect CSO water samples and model river quality data to track the river water quality throughout the CSO program.
+The City will collect CSO discharge samples and river samples to track and report on the river water quality every 5 years throughout the CSO program.

-The water quality monitoring data collected in 2014 and 2015 will be used for the 2023 NPRI reporting and will be continually used until new data becomes available with the next Water Quality Monitoring Plan.
+The water quality monitoring data collected in 2014 and 2015 will be used for the 2024 NPRI reporting and will be continually used until a new data approach is established.